The Wedgwood family

 The making of a musician

 Ralph's aunt Sophy taught him to play the piano and he also learnt the violin, viola and organ.
-He went to school at nearby Charterhouse in Godalming before going to the Royal College of Music and then on to University.
+He went to school at nearby Charterhouse in Godalming before attending the Royal College of Music and then on to University.

-He returned to the Royal College to study with Sir Hubert Parry and specialise in composition.
-He studied for short periods with Bruch in Berlin and Ravel in Paris before developing his unique English style.
+He returned to the Royal College to study with Sir Hubert Parry (composer of 'Jerusalem') and to specialise in composition.
+He also studied for short periods with Bruch in Berlin and Ravel in Paris before developing his unique English style.

 His musical legacy

 He collected English folk songs and this strongly influenced his style.
 His romance for violin, The Lark Ascending, has twice been voted the nation's favourite classical piece.
-But just as importantly, he was a teacher, lecturer, conductor, writer and friend to other composers and musicians.
+Just as importantly, he was a teacher, lecturer, conductor, writer and friend to other composers and musicians.

 Music for all